bibleexchange/romans__textbook/textbook/en/0200_all-are-guilty-and-under-sin.md

 Paul is confronting the excuses of man, to answer the question: how can God judge the Gentiles who did not have the Law?
 God will judge a man based on the truth that has been afforded to him.
 Gentiles who sin will perish, but the Law of Moses will not be used as a standard of judgment against them.
 All men still had the law of their conscience and the testimony of creation.
 The sinner is under condemnation with or without Moses's law.

 God created man with a conscience which is a natural sense of right and wrong.
 God has only one standard of morality.
 There is not one law for the Jew and another law for the Gentiles.

-##### God will judge the secrets of men (2:16)
+#### God will judge the secrets of men (2:16)

-### THE UNFAITHFUL JEW IS UNDER CONDEMNATION (2:17–25)
+### The unfaithful Jew is under condemnation (2:17–25)

 #### The Jews rested in the Law (2:17–18)